iheb2b/encrypted-chat-using-RSA-AES/README.md

 The application uses sockets to transmit the messages between users.
 Sockets are a low-level network programming interface that allows applications to send and receive data over a network.
 By using sockets, the application can transmit the encrypted messages over the network in a fast and efficient manner.

-For authentication, the application verifies the user's identity by checking the certificate issued by a trusted certificate authority.
-The certificate contains information about the user's identity and is verified by the LDAP server.
-This ensures that only authorized users can access the chat application.
 ---------
 encrytion preccess :
 ![Diagramme sans nom drawio](https://user-images.githubusercontent.com/61081690/212868983-4e447d83-5a79-4938-a592-776844d28822.png)